coderabbitai/coderabbit-docs/blog/openai-rate-limits-2023-10-23/blog.md

 We were introduced to the [FluxNinja Aperture](https://www.fluxninja.com/) load management platform by one of our advisors.
-[Aperture](https://github.com/fluxninja/aperture) is an open source load management platform that offers advanced rate-limiting, request prioritization, and quota management features.
+[Aperture](https://github.com/fluxninja/aperture) is an open-source load management platform that offers advanced rate-limiting, request prioritization, and quota management features.
 Essentially, Aperture serves as a global token bucket, facilitating client-side rate limits and business-attribute-based